GioSaliba/LebNet-CheXpert/README.md

 ## License

 Code in this repository is released under the MIT License (see `LICENSE`).
-The CheXpert dataset itself is subject to Stanford ML Group's own license terms — see the dataset page above.
+The CheXpert dataset itself is subject to Stanford ML Group's own license terms, see the dataset page above.